 In addition to staff resources, the budget for the project is \$100,000.
-The budget for the project is anticipated to be allocated as follows: 60% technical studies, 30% public engagement, and 10% contingencies.
+This includes approximately 60% for technical studies, 30% for public engagement and 10% for contingencies.
 The project costs have been approved in the Saanich 2017 budget.

 13. DELIVERABLES